nhoening/StoSim/doc/qa/what.rst

 Nicessa runs your simulation experiment for you.
 You write the actual simulation, but nicessa relieves you of:

-  * arranging runs for all combinations of your dependent variables
+  * arranging runs for all combinations of your parameters
   * distributing workload on different machines
   * generating nice paper-ready plots from the results
   * running T-tests